 Medial pterygoid nerve

-The medial pterygoid nerve is a motor branch that arises from the mandibular nerve in the infratemporal fossa before the mandibular nerve divides into two portions.
-The medial pterygoid nerve travels through the otic ganglion (without synapsing) to innervate the medial pterygoid muscle, supplying tensor veli palatini and tensor tympani muscles with branches along the way.
+The medial pterygoid nerve is a motor branch of the mandibular nerve that arises in the infratemporal fossa just before the main trunk of the mandibular nerve divides into two portions.
+The medial pterygoid nerve travels through the otic ganglion (without synapsing there) to innervate the medial pterygoid muscle, supplying the tensor veli palatini (nerve to the tensor veli palatini muscle) and tensor tympani muscles (nerve to the tensor tympani muscle) with branches along the way.

 Lateral pterygoid nerve

-The lateral pterygoid nerve arises from the mandibular nerve in the infratemporal fossa lower than the medial pterygoid nerve and carries motor fibers.
-It is a short nerve which perforates the lateral pterygoid muscle and innervates it.
+The lateral pterygoid nerve also arises in the infratemporal fossa from the anterior division of the main trunk - lower than the medial pterygoid nerve, and it carries motor fibers.
+It is a short nerve that perforates the lateral pterygoid muscle and innervates it.

-The masseteric nerve is one of the motor branches of the mandibular nerve.
-The masseteric nerve arises in the infratemporal fossa, runs above the mandibular notch and penetrates the masseter muscle from inside, innervating it.
+The masseteric nerve is another motor branch of the mandibular nerve that arises in the infratemporal fossa from the anterior division of the main trunk.
+It runs above the mandibular notch, passing posterior to the tendon of temporals muscle, and penetrates the masseter muscle from inside, innervating it.

-The deep temporal nerve is a motor branch of the mandibular nerve, which arises in the infratemporal fossa, runs laterally above the infratemporal crest, then upward to the temporal fossa and reaches the temporalis muscle innervating it.
+The deep temporal nerves are two branches named the anterior and posterior deep temporal nerves arising in the infratemporal fossa from the anterior division of the main mandibular nerve trunk.
+They run laterally above the infratemporal crest, then upward to the temporal fossa, and reach the temporalis muscle to innervate it.

-The buccal nerve is a sensory branch of the mandibular nerve, which passes through the buccinator muscle and transmits sensory information from the skin covering the buccinator muscle, as well from the mucosa of the cheek, and from the second and third molar teeth.
-The buccal nerve passes between the heads of the lateral pterygoid muscle, courses through the anterior surface of the masseter muscle, and runs with the buccal branches of the facial nerve (CN VII).
+The buccal nerve is a sensory branch arising from the anterior division of the main trunk of the mandibular nerve.
+It passes through the buccinator muscle (does not innervate it!) and transmits sensory information from the skin covering the buccinator muscle, as well from the mucosa of the cheek, and from the second and third molar teeth.
+The nerve passes between the heads of the lateral pterygoid muscle, courses through the anterior surface of the masseter muscle, and runs with the buccal branches of the facial nerve (CN VII).

-The lingual nerve is a sensory nerve which derives from the mandibular nerve, passes to the tongue where it distributes branches from the terminal sulcus up to the apex providing transmission of general sensation (touch, pain, temperature, but not taste) from the mucosa of the tongue and from the filiform papillae.
+The lingual nerve is a sensory nerve arising from the posterior division of the main mandibular nerve trunk.
+It passes between the lateral and medial pterygoid muscles and arches forward and downward to reach the tongue, where it distributes into small lingual branches.
+These branches innervate the dorsum of the tongue from the terminal sulcus up to the apex providing transmission of general sensation (touch, pain, temperature, but not taste).
+Also, they supply the filiform papillae.